 - And before that she stands up to Spike after being told about him and Buffy, when he gets sexually aggressive she's right on hand to shoot him down.

-- Season 6 finale, where Buffy and Dawn are fighting the earth monsters: Dawn takes a hit and goes down, losing her sword; Buffy sees her fall, but is unable to help.
+- !Grave!, where Buffy and Dawn are fighting the earth monsters: Dawn takes a hit and goes down, losing her sword; Buffy sees her fall, but is unable to help.
 Then, just as the monster moves in for another attack on Dawn...she somersault-rolls past it (in a very Buffy-like move) and lands next to her sword—which she uses to decapitate the monster in a single stroke.
 Buffy can only stare in disbelief.Dawn: (holding up the sword, tiny smile) What?
 You think I never watched you?

 - In "Two to Go": Jonathan's little speech to Andrew when Andrew is holding the sword to Xander's throat and Jonathan has a sword to Andrew's.

-- Buffy's speech at the end of "Bring On The Night", made all the more epic by the fact that when she makes this speech, she's battered and bruised, and manages to look the stronger for it.
+- Buffy's speech at the end of "Bring on the Night", made all the more epic by the fact that when she makes this speech, she's battered and bruised, and manages to look the stronger for it.

 - Buffy killing Caleb with the scythe.